 - Below are Brönsted bases.
 Write the conjugate acids for the same.

-To discover more about this chapter and to download Equilibrium Class 11 Notes PDF register with BYJU’s.
+To discover more about this chapter, read up Equilibrium Class 11 Notes PDF from BYJU’S.

 Other Important Links: